695th Lord Mayor’s Ethical AI Initiative

 This initiative aims to ensure that AI is developed and deployed in ways that benefit society, while minimising potential harm.
 Ethical AI training can help ensure that AI is developed and deployed in a way that aligns with our values, respects human rights, and promotes the common good.
 This initiative should establish ethical guidelines and principles for AI development, encourage transparency and accountability in AI systems, and promote collaboration and dialogue among stakeholders.

-While the CISI course development is underway and led by CISI, the role of the Steering Group is just that, steering:
+While course development is underway and led by relevant institutes, the role of the Steering Group is just that, steering:

 • making intellectual connections and contributions;